dimanikulin/fva/FVADocMD/MULTIMEDIADATA.md

 * Text content.

 As a medium for interpersonal communication, text information has predominated.
-However, as computing capabilities like as disk and memory space, processor power, and other factors increase, other **media** formats, including audio, image, and video, are gaining greater value [[1]](./REFERENCES.md).
+However, as computing capabilities like as disk and memory space, processor power, and other factors increase, other **media** formats, including audio, image, and video, are gaining greater value [[CHAPTER 8 Multimedia Information Retrieval]](http://epgp.inflibnet.ac.in/epgpdata/uploads/epgp_content/library_and_information_science/information_storage_and_retrieval/09._multimedia_information_retrieval/et/4292_et_8.pdf).
 The amount of photo content, available worldwide, is enormous, since many individuals own smartphones with cameras, and webcams, motion cameras and tablets with cameras are widely used all over the world.

-This year people will shoot an estimated 1.5 trillion images, according to predictions [[14]](./REFERENCES.md).
+This year people will shoot an estimated 1.5 trillion images, according to predictions [[How Many Photos Will Be Taken in 2021?]](https://blog.mylio.com/how-many-photos-will-be-taken-in-2021-stats/).
 There is a need to search among various types of **media** because there is a massive amount of **multimedia** material in the globe and frequently a lot of **multimedia** content in a typical family (i.e., images).
 The systems that implement this market request are referred to as **Multimedia Information Retrieval (Multimedia IR)** systems.